thigazi/PyFax2Mail/README.md

 DAEMON_OPTS=-nonat
 PYTHONPATH=/usr/share/freeswitch/scripts
 ```
-it tells you where the python path points, and there we clone the app.\
+The cli output tells you where the python path points, and there we clone the app.\
-Change to "/usr/share/freeswitch/scripts" and clone the app.
+Change to "/usr/share/freeswitch/scripts" and clone the app as.

-On my machine this folder is owned by the user freeswitch.\
+On my machine this folder is owned by the user freeswitch.
-In this case we clone the app as the user freeswitch

 ```
 sudo -u freeswitch -g freeswitch git clone https://github.com/thigazi/PyFax2Mail.git fs sudo -u freeswitch -g freeswitch touch __init__.py